Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 split of the data reaches a minimum.

-Just like the ``training_step``, we can define a ``validation_step`` to check whatever metrics we care about, generate samples or add more to our logs.
+Just like the ``training_step``, we can define a ``validation_step`` to check whatever metrics we care about, generate samples, or add more to our logs.

 .. code-block:: python